Shai7411/PyProj/README.md

 About
 -----
-This script is coded by Shai Halfon in Python language.
+Every script here is coded by Shai Halfon in Python language.

 Disclaimer
 ----------